Howdju/howdju/howdju-service-common/docs/API v2.md

 ### Use case: actively fact-check text

-"Has anyone evaluated this statement or anything like it?"
+"Has anyone evaluated this proposition or anything like it?"

 ```
 POST    /evaluate-text